logiqai/docs/getting-started/logiq-paas-deployment/deploying-logiq-paas-on-microk8s.md

 ## Provisioning an IP address

+{% hint style="info" %}
+**Note:** This step is optional and will depend on your individual access needs - for instance, if you need to access the PaaS instance from a certain IP.
+You can skip this step if you are installing the app locally.
+{% endhint %}

 In this step, we'll provision an endpoint or an IP address where we access Apica Ascent PaaS after deploying it on MicroK8s.
-You can skip this step if its your local implementation.
 For this, we'll leverage [MetalLB](https://metallb.universe.tf) which is a load-balancer implementation that uses standard routing protocols for bare metal Kubernetes clusters.

 {% hint style="info" %}
 **Note:** Since MetalLB is available as an add-on for MicroK8s, you can also run these steps while enabling add-ons for your MicroK8s cluster.